mapproxy/mapproxy/doc/caches.rst

 .. versionadded:: 1.6.0

 Use SQLite databases to store the tiles, similar to ``mbtiles`` cache.
-The difference to ``mbtiles`` cache is that the ``sqlite`` cache stores each level into a separate databse.
+The difference to ``mbtiles`` cache is that the ``sqlite`` cache stores each level into a separate database.
 This makes it easy to remove complete levels during mapproxy-seed cleanup processes.
 The ``sqlite`` cache also stores the timestamp of each tile.

 Available options: